 - Provide evidence that they are too sick to work.
 This is usually a “self certification” for the first 7 days and after that a Doctor’s Certificate.

 Employers are under a duty to maintain written records of sick pay entitlement and to keep these for at least three years.
-The D.W.P. are entitled to inspect the records.
+The Department for Work and Pensions (DWP) are entitled to inspect the records.

 Any dispute between an Employer and an Employee concerning SSP is determined not by an Employment Tribunal but instead by the Inland Revenue unless the complaint is that the Employer admits liability to pay – but simply failed to make payment.

 This includes:- Attending you for a preliminary appointment to see whether you have a case or can defend a case.
 Please note that this is for 30 minutes only and does not include advice in writing.